This year’s The Real Tuesday Weld musical Christmas card is here - and it’s truly magical.

-After various film soundtracks, Russian projects, remixes and a book, the final The Real Tuesday Weld album is currently being cooked up in the studio, hopefully for an Autumn serving.
+After various film soundtracks, Russian projects, remixes and a book, the final The Real Tuesday Weld albums are currently being cooked up in the studio, hopefully for an Autumn serving.

 For previous albums, recent special releases, our book and lovely merchandise, head over HERE

-We will be playing occasional live shows and festivals over the next months – See LIVE for details.
+We will be playing occasional live shows and festivals over the next months – See NEWS for details.

 Stephen Coates – Vocals, sampler, keyboards, songs, production.